fangchangma/sparse-to-dense/README.md

 	Note: our networks are trained on the KITTI odometry dataset, using only sparse labels from laser measurements.

 ## Citation
-If you use our code or method in your work, please cite:
+If you use our code or method in your work, please consider citing the following:

 	@article{Ma2017SparseToDense,
 		title={Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image}, author={Ma, Fangchang and Karaman, Sertac},
-	  journal={arXiv preprint arXiv:1709.07492},
-	  year={2017}
+		booktitle={ICRA},
+		year={2018}
+	}
+	@article{ma2018self,
+		title={Self-supervised Sparse-to-Dense: Self-supervised Depth Completion from LiDAR and Monocular Camera}, author={Ma, Fangchang and Cavalheiro, Guilherme Venturelli and Karaman, Sertac}, journal={arXiv preprint arXiv:1807.00275},
+		year={2018}
 	}

 Please direct any questions to [Fangchang Ma](http://www.mit.edu/~fcma) at fcma@mit.edu.